Private messaging apps: Who needs a secure messenger — and why?

 For some, privacy is no joke.
 The messages you need to send privately are the most important ones — the ones that might have consequences if they’re not sent securely.

-When you’re sending a message to someone and need to be sure only they will see it, you need a private messenger to have those secret conversations.
+When you’re sending a message to someone and need to be sure only they will see it, you'll need a private messenger to have those secret conversations.

 There are a few things to look out for when you’re searching for a private messenger.